-We ensure we build a firm partnership with parents through regular communication via: a home/school book or planner; weekly update meetings with class teachers; and termly meetings, if appropriate with additional members of staff, such as the SENCO and Inclusion Manager, and, where appropriate, outside agencies.
+We ensure we build a firm partnership with parents through regular communication via: a home/school book or planner; and termly meetings, if appropriate with additional members of staff, such as the SENCO and Inclusion Manager, and, where appropriate, outside agencies.
 We also have an 'open-door' policy should parents want additional meetings with any member of staff.